jasync-sql/jasync-sql/README.markdown

 And, just in case, this is a database driver.
 You will have to write SQL to use it.
-If you're looking for something higher level, you should check [ScalikeJDBC-Async](https://github.com/scalikejdbc/scalikejdbc-async), that provides a higher level API on top of these drivers.
+If you're looking for something higher level, you should check [ScalikeJDBC-Async](https://github.com/scalikejdbc/scalikejdbc-async), that provides a higher level API on top of these drivers and the [Activate Framework](http://activate-framework.org/) that providesa a distributed ORM on top of them.

 ## Include them as dependencies